Artificially Expanded Genetic Information System: Non-canonical bonding

 Like natural nucleobases, AEGIS bases can form non-canonical bonds.
 For example, B can pair with T by tautomerization, Z can pair with G at low pH (protonated hydrogen bond), and P can pair with C at low pH (also protonated).
 A DNA polymerase without access to the unnatural nucleobases would perform these pairings, causing bases to be replaced.

 An analogue of the G·U wobble base pair can be formed between aminoA and 5-methylisocytidine (m^{5}iC).

 In 2021, it was found that isoguanine (B) can also base-pair with guanine (G) and 5-aza-7-deazaguanine (P) when put in DNA.
 The purine-purine base pair requires more space than the typical purine-pyrimidine base pair (the natural Watson-Crick A-T C-G pairs and the designed P-Z B-S pairs are all of these type), but the large groove of the DNA double helix provided enough space for this to happen.
 This "wider" base pair actually enhances the stability of DNA.

-Hoogsteen base pairing results in the formating of triplets in nucleic acid tertiary structure.
+Hoogsteen base pairing results in the formation of triplets in nucleic acid tertiary structure.